supercontainers/ecp-tutorial/README.md

 You can ask questions verbally or with this [Google Doc](https://docs.google.com/document/d/1rmi5tSuk_7Q5YVDS1SD7TcxjoEYFgXK-ofvUV2jmL4Y/edit?usp=sharing).
 Please append your question below the others in the document.

-We have also created a Slack Team for this.
+We have also created a Slack Team for any and all related HPC container discussions.
 The invitation link is [here](https://join.slack.com/t/hpc-containers/shared_invite/enQtODI3NzY1NDU4OTk5LTUxOTgyOWJmYjIwOWI5YWU2MzBhZDI3Zjc1YmZmMjAxZjgzYzk4ZWEwNmFlNzlkOWI0MGNlZDNlMTBhYTBlOWY).

 ## Schedule